 And don’t miss Stump Pass, which is much more remote.
 The only way to get there is by boat or on foot.
 There are few crowds.

-I suppose if you’ve read any of my articles, you’ll know I am an avid boater.
+If you’ve read any of my articles, you’ll know I am an avid boater.
 In my spare time, when in Florida, you’ll find me in Hernando Beach in the Gulf of Mexico or enjoying Lake Georgia.
-This said, we do trailer our boat when exploring new areas.
+This said we do trailer our boat when exploring new areas.

 We took our boat to Manasota Key, and despite blowing a tire on the route, it was worth it!
 Time and time again, the waterways of Florida take my breath away.
 The clarity of the water on the west coast of Florida is equal to that of the Caribean, and in some cases, the views are more stunning.